 Volunteering abroad was a way for me to see different angles of a new country that I wouldn’t have been able to access had I just visited for a weekend

 Above all, I discovered my passion for solo travelling.
-I have learnt that I am the happiest when I am alone somewhere new, and have the freedom to go wherever I want, whenever I want.
-My trip challenged me emotionally and mentally and transformed my confidence, as well as transforming my financial stability, as I now only want to spend all of my money on flights.
-It was one of the greatest experiences of my life.
+If you’re able to step onto a plane by yourself and navigate a new country, near or far, you can tackle anything.
+I learnt that I thrive when I am alone somewhere new, and have the freedom to go wherever I want, whenever I want.
+My trip challenged me emotionally and mentally, transforming my confidence, adaptability, and cross-cultural communication.
+It also transformed my financial stability, as I now read Skyscanner like it’s the morning paper.